Arsanuos/SIC-Assembler/README.md

 * A 2-pass assembler for a hypothetical machine.
 * That project was an applications on Systems programming course at 2nd year in computer and systems engineering department in Alexandria university.
-* Our team tried to make this project more

 ### Purpose
 * The purpose of developing this project is to get more familiar with how the assembler works and how the assemblers usually treat different types of errors.